sapporo-wes/yevis-cli/README.md

     -o, --output <output>            Path to the output file [default: yevis-metadata.yml]

 ARGS:
-    <workflow-location>    Location of a primary workflow document (only hosted on GitHub or Gist)
+    <workflow-location>    Remote location of a primary workflow document
 ```

-Only URL hosted on GitHub or Gist is accepted as `workflow-location`.
-This URL is a URL like `https://github.com/ddbj/yevis-cli/blob/main/tests/CWL/wf/trimming_and_qc.cwl`, which will later be converted to a raw URL like `https://raw.githubusercontent.com/ddbj/yevis-cli/main/tests/CWL/wf/trimming_and_qc.cwl`.
+Workflow location is a URL like `https://github.com/ddbj/yevis-cli/blob/main/tests/CWL/wf/trimming_and_qc.cwl`, which will later be converted to a raw URL like `https://raw.githubusercontent.com/ddbj/yevis-cli/main/tests/CWL/wf/trimming_and_qc.cwl`.

 `yevis-cli` collects various information and generates a template for the workflow metadata file.
-In particular, `workflow.files` is generated as a recursive list of files from primary workflow location.
+In particular, `workflow.files` is generated as a recursive list of files from the primary workflow location.

-Use the `--update` option to update an already published workflow.
-Specifically, `--update https://<trs-endpoint>/tools/<wf_id>/versions/<wf_version>` will generate a template with the same ID.

 ### validate